DoTheEvo/ANGRYsearch/README.md

 * from the tempfile a database is build and indexed
 * then its available for querys, returning 500 results per search
 * config file can be find in ~/.config/angrysearch
-* [file manager](http://i.imgur.com/mVgU7Bg.png) with which to open results can be set there
+* [file manager](http://i.imgur.com/Vpi2csT.png) with which to open results can be set there
 * on double-click or enter the file_manager gets executed with path as parameter
-* if its a directory it gets path to that directory
+* if its a directory it gets path directly to that directory
-* if its a file, path by default leads to the containing directory
+* if its a file, path by default leads to the containing directory, not the file
 * this behaviour can be changed in config by setting file_manager_receives_file_path to true
 * there are exceptions ignoring this setting because they can select/highlight the file
 * currently it's dolhpin, nemo, nautilus, doublecmd
-* these will on double-click open containing folder, highlight-selecting the file
+* these will on double-click open containing folder, highlighting-selecting the file
 * without any changes to the config, xdg-open is used to detect default file manager
+* number_of_results sets how many items are retrieved from the database per key press, 500 default